 the Infocomm Media Development Authority (IMDA) in 2018, IT Security Operations Analysts/Engineers were identified as critical emerging Tech specialist roles.
 Enterprises have projected that the demand for such specialists will grow by 4,700 in the

 Cisco Consultant, Mr Wong Kwok Foong, has this to say about the importance of securing networks, “As we are entering an era of connecting the unconnected, utilizing more data than ever for work, safety and play, the network has become an integral part of any emerging technology.
 However, these technologies will only work as designed when they are not compromised by security threats.
 Expertise in the areas of networking and security are very important in today’s digital market to help enterprises gain competitive advantage through technology adoption, given the dynamic nature of the cybersecurity landscape.”

 The Specialist Diploma in Network Security offered by the School of EEE seeks to address the industrial demand for such specialists.
 The course intends to train and equip students with the practical knowledge and skills of Network Security.

 - Network Analysis & Forensics

-Students will be enrolled into the Cisco Networking Academy and take modules in the CCNA -Security course to prepare them for CCNA-Security professional certification.
+Students will be enrolled into the Cisco Networking Academy and take modules in the CCNA -Security course.

 Participants are required to bring along their personal computer notebook when attending lessons, as they may need it to access e-learning materials, run simulation software, write reports, etc.